plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 ## How do I implement controllers and presenters?

-As you probably remember from the [previous post](/Implementing-Clean-Architecture-UseCases/) that for the *Athena* project I initially decided to have the controller and the presenter in one class as this is a pragmatic solution in the context of Asp.Net MVC.
+As you probably remember from the [previous post](/Implementing-Clean-Architecture-UseCases/), I decided for the *Athena* project to have the controller and the presenter in one class as this is a pragmatic solution in the context of Asp.Net MVC.
 Let me first describe how I have implemented controllers and presenters in this context and then how it could be done more according to what we have discussed so far.